LightningDrop/SkateboardML/trickclassifier.md

               metrics=['accuracy', 'top_k_categorical_accuracy'])
 ```

-We then go on to use the compile function.
-The compile function is used to configure your model with losses and other metrics.
+We then compile our model, configuring the loss function, optimizer, and other metrics.
 The loss function calculates a score that summarizes the average difference between the actual and predicted probability distributions for all classes in the problem.
 We choose this loss function specifically because we are doing multiclass classification.
-Then we set our optimizer which is basically our learning rate.
-Our learning rate will determine how long it takes our machine learning algorithm to converge in accuracy between the test dataset and the training set.
-Then finally we have our metrics which just gives us how often the prediction matches its label and how often the predictions are in the top k of categories.
+~~Then we set our optimizer which is basically our learning rate.~~
+~~Our learning rate will determine how long it takes our machine learning algorithm to converge in accuracy between the test dataset and the training set.~~
+Finally, we have our metrics which tell us how often the prediction matches its label and how often the predictions are in the top k of categories.

 ```python
 with open('testlist02.txt') as f: